vectordotdev/vector/website/guides/setup/sources/docker.md

 ---
 id: "setup/sources/docker"
-title: "Collect Docker logs & send them anywhere"
+title: "Collect your Docker logs and send them anywhere"
-description: "A guide to quickly, and correctly, collect Docker logs and send them anywhere."
+description: "A guide to quickly, and correctly, collect your Docker logs and send them anywhere."
-category: "setup"
-tags: ["category: setup", "source: docker"]
+tags: ["category: setup","source: docker"]
 ---

-> "I just wanna, like, collect my Docker logs and grep them -- why is all of
-> this so complicated?"
+> "I just wanna, like, collect my Docker logs and send them anywhere -- why is all of this so complicated?"
 >
 > — developers

-So you want to collect your Docker logs?
+So you want to collect your Docker logs and send them anywhere?
 Sounds simple!
 Sadly, it is not.
+When you account for x, y, and z, you quickly realize this is no easy endaevor.
+Especially for high volume product environments!
 Fear not!
-This guide will get you up and running **in minutes**, all without becoming a Docker logging expert.
+This guide will get you up and running in minutes.

 import Alert from '@site/src/components/Alert';
 import CodeExplanation from '@site/src/components/CodeExplanation';
+import CodeHeader from '@site/src/components/CodeHeader';
 import SVG from 'react-inlinesvg';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';